gauravyadav-git/Stadium-Level-Analysis-of-Premier-League-Matches/README.md

-# Research Task 06 – Descriptive Statistics with Grouping (Premier League Dataset)
+# Research Task 05 (Part 2) – Descriptive Statistics with Grouping (Premier League Dataset)

 ## 📌 Overview
-This project is **Research Task 06**, which builds upon the work completed in **Research Task 05**.
+This project is **Research Task 05**, which builds upon the work completed in **Research Task 05 - Part 1**.
-In Task 05, I:
+In Task 05 - Part 01, I:
 - Used the Premier League 2022–23 dataset (first 10 rows only) to create descriptive statistics without grouping.
 - Generated 10 natural language questions for an LLM (ChatGPT) to answer.
 - Compared LLM responses with my Python-generated descriptive statistics.